View Snohomish County PUD Renewable Resources in a larger map

 The PUD also has been a regional leader in the research of tidal and geothermal energy sources.

 Customers wishing to support renewable power can do so directly through our Planet Power program.
-Our Solar Express Program provides financial incentives for the installation of solar photovoltaic systems or solar hot water systems.
+Our Solar Express Program provides financial incentives for the installation of solar photovoltaic systems.

 Note: a portion of the PUD's environmental attributes has been sold to fund the utility's renewable energy R&D projects.